metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 5. If problem is not fixed right away you may need to reboot system
 6. if still problems verify your router and connectivity with other devices on same router.

-## Follow bellow steps to reset network
+## Follow below steps to reset network

 Type each command into elevated powershell: